ssaarela/javersion/README.md

 that represent some data, Javersion versions data itself.
 Difference should be clear if you think of for example reformatting JSON or reordering columns of a CSV file.
-Even if it's serialized representation might is very different, it doesn't change actual data.
+Even if it's serialized representation might be very different, it doesn't change actual data.
 Instead of getting conflicting lines of text, in Javersion, you get conflicting property values.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->